pyl1b/mapsys-extractor/README.md

 # mapsys

-MapSys export and inspection tools for working with legacy MapSys projects.
+MapSys export and inspection tools for working with MapSys projects.

 MapSys is a Software solution created by GeoTop SRL in Odorheiul Secuiesc, Romania.
 The official MapSys GIS functionality enables efficient generation